rmsolgi/geneticalgorithm/README.md

 Assume we want to find a set of `X = (x1,x2,x3)` that minimizes function `f(X)=x1+x2+x3` where `X` can be any real number in \[0,10\].

 This is a trivial problem and we already know that the answer is `X=(0,0,0)` where `f(X)=0`.
-We just use this simple example to see how to implement geneticalgorithm.
-First we import geneticalgorithm and [numpy](https://numpy.org).
+We just use this simple example to see how to implement geneticalgorithm2.
+First we import geneticalgorithm2 and [numpy](https://numpy.org).
 Next, we define function `f` which we want to minimize and the boundaries of the decision variables.
-Then simply geneticalgorithm is called to solve the defined optimization problem as follows:
+Then simply geneticalgorithm2 is called to solve the defined optimization problem as follows:

 ```python
 import numpy as np